SICKAG/sick_scan_base/README.md

 ## Check results
 The software starts, connects to the scanner and writes data to the demo directory at regular intervals.
 It generates a top view scan image and a csv data file.
-The HTML file demo/image_viewer.html can be loaded into your favorite browser for checking purposes.
-The generated scan image is then shown in the browser.

 The HTML file image_viewer.html can be loaded into your favorite browser for checking purposes.
 The generated scan image is then shown in the browser.